 Possible Answers: “Not Disappointed,” “Somewhat Disappointed,” and “Very Disappointed.”

-Your “Very Disappointed” crowd is your target market—and you can learn a lot from them.
+As a result, your “Very Disappointed” crowd is your target market—and you can learn a lot from them.
 So, investigate the differences between your “Very Disappointed” and “Somewhat Disappointed” users with open-ended questions.

-From there, you can also apply the “Rule of 40”; in a benchmarking study of 100 companies, Ellis found that those with a “Very Disappointed” rate under 40% most often struggled to find growth.
+From there, you can also apply the “Rule of 40”.
+In a benchmarking study of 100 companies, Ellis found that those with a “Very Disappointed” rate under 40% most often struggled to find growth.

-Hitah Shah, an investor and founder, then suggests segmenting your users based on their responses and following up with questions such as:
+Likewise, Hitah Shah, an investor and founder, then suggests segmenting your users based on their responses and following up with questions such as:

 - What are alternative solutions you’d consider?